-- Give and take.
+Give and take.
 Compromising on certain things makes decorating easier.
 When the children want big red ornaments but don’t care which artificial tree you choose, and you’re not picky about the decorations on the tree, then you both win.
-Understanding the most important item to each person and working around that is a key to success.
+Understanding which are the most important items to each person and working around that is the key to success.

-- Let clashes create something new.
+Let clashes create something new.
 He’s more modern, she’s staunchly traditional, and neither will budge.
-Finding ways to make the best of what styles of have to offer can result in something fresh and creative.
+Finding ways to make the best of what different styles have to offer can result in something fresh and creative.